joshbenner/mudsling/docs/stock perms.markdown

 * export areas -- Can export areas to JSON.
 * use mail -- Can use @mail commands.
 * script anything -- Script any object
+* use nested matching -- Can use '->' to match nested objects when literal matching is used.

 ## Object Lock types
 * control